 Dry flies are meant to be fished on the surface.
 Dry flies can imitate aquatic insects such as Mayflies, Stoneflies, and Caddis, or even insects like beetles, ants, houseflies, bees, or grasshoppers.

 Dry flies are designed to be used with the dry fly fishing method discussed below.
-For some of the most effective dry flies see:
+For some of the most effective dry flies click the link.

 Wet flies are flies that are basically dry flies sunk just below the surface.
 They are designed to be used with the wet fly fishing method I will discuss below.
 Wet flies have been around since the 1800s, Wet flies can be used on almost any fish species in the river.